What is Money Laundering?

-Money laundering is the process used by criminals who have made large sums from illegal activities such as terrorism or drug trafficking to ‘clean’ money to make it look as if it has come from a legitimate source.
-There are dozens of different ways to launder money from time-worn techniques such as inflating the cash receipts of a legitimate business like a casino or restaurant to an ever-increasing array of 21st century methods including funnelling funds through virtual gaming or online betting shops and buying and selling cryptocurrencies.
-At the end of the process the ill-gotten gains have been ‘cleaned’ and can be used in the regular financial system without raising suspicion.
+Money laundering is the practice used by criminals who have made large sums from illegal activities such as terrorist activities or drug trafficking to ‘clean’ money to make it look as if it has come from a legitimate source.
+There are dozens of different ways to launder money, from time-worn techniques such as inflating the cash receipts of a legitimate business like a casino or restaurant to an ever-increasing array of 21st-century methods, including funnelling illegal funds through virtual gaming or online betting shops and buying and selling cryptocurrencies.
+At the end of the process, the ill-gotten gains have been ‘cleaned’ and can be used in the regular financial system without raising suspicion.

 The cost of money laundering to businesses, economies and society as a whole is enormous and far-reaching.
 Let’s take a look.

-Clearly there are serious consequences for any organisations found to be laundering money, especially in regulated sectors.
+Clearly, there are serious consequences for any organisations found to be money laundering, especially in regulated sectors.
 Contracts may be lost and financial penalties imposed.
-And, of course, this kind of scandal tends to generate negative headlines for any companies found to be involved, damaging reputations and causing customers to lose trust and take their business elsewhere.
+And, of course, this kind of scandal tends to generate negative headlines for any company found to be involved, damaging reputations and causing customers to lose trust and take their business elsewhere.

-Businesses may not be aware of money laundering and may not have actively participated in any of the underlying wrongdoing.
-As a financial services provider Infinity is at high risk of being targeted.
+Businesses may not be aware of money laundering and may not have actively participated in any of the underlying criminal activities.
+As a financial services provider, Infinity is at high risk of being targeted.
 We have to ensure stringent compliance with Know Your Customer (KYC) and anti-money laundering (AML) regulations looking out for red flags such as customers wanting to pay for policies via third parties, large premiums being paid with cash and channelling payments via offshore banks.
-We have a dedicated compliance team who keep up with new legislation concerning KYC and AML but many companies struggle to keep abreast of the ever-changing regulations, not to mention the constantly evolving tactics employed by the money launderers.
+We have a dedicated compliance team that keeps up with new legislation concerning KYC and AML, but many companies struggle to keep abreast of the ever-changing regulations, not to mention the constantly evolving tactics employed by the money launderers.

 Money laundering reduces tax revenue because activity taking place in the underground economy is undeclared.
-This has a negative impact on the economy as a whole and also gives illegal businesses an unfair competitive advantage over those operating legitimately.
+This has a negative impact on a country’s economy as a whole and also gives illegal businesses an unfair competitive advantage over those operating legitimately.